 This is an archetypal non-smooth dynamical system.
 A simple pendulum experiences a sudden impact when it comes into contact with a rigid barrier.
 It is capable of exhibiting a variety of interesting behavior including grazing bifurcations, co-existing attractors and super-persistent chaotic transients.
-The early work was conducted with former PhD students Phil Bayly, and then Christopher George revisited this system more recently.
+The early work was conducted with former PhD students Phil Bayly, and then Christopher George (now a teaching professor at Kettering University) revisited this system more recently.

 A Double Impact Pendulum